Estimated reading time: 4 minutes

 If for some reason you have a panel that goes out/needs replacing, the manufacturer provides a new one free of charge.

-If you opted for our full-service installation, we require that our installers offer 10-year warranties, and they will come out to replace your panel for free.
+If you opted for our full-service installation, and the issue was caused by labor, we require that our installers offer 10-year warranties, and they will come out to replace your panel for free.

-If it has been longer than 10 years, you can either replace the panel yourself or hire a handyman to do it for you.
+If it has been longer than 10 years, or the issue was caused by a defect in the equipment, you can either replace the panel yourself or hire a handyman to do it for you.
 Everything just clips into itself, and no splicing of wires is required for a panel change.
 The hardest part is getting on the roof and positioning yourself to reach the screws and place the new panel.

 If you did DIY, you're already a pro, and this shouldn't be a concern.